sentinel-1/local-lab/README.md

 3. **Copy the Batch File**: Copy the `start_jupyter_lab.bat` file from the `local-lab/example` directory into your project's root directory.
 4. **Edit the Batch File**: The `start_jupyter_lab.bat` file, now in your project's root directory, contains several variables that may need to be adjusted:
    - `WORKING_DIR`: This variable defaults to "/working".
 It should be set to the name of the directory where you do your work, i.e., the directory that contains your Jupyter Notebook files (.ipynb files).
 The default value assumes a directory named "working" inside the root directory of your project.
    - `VENV_DIR`: This variable defaults to ".venv", which will create a Python virtual environment in the ".venv" directory inside your project's root directory.
 This directory will be automatically created if it does not exist already.
-Typically you would not need to change it.
+Typically, you would not need to change it.
 Still, you can change this value if you want the virtual environment to be created somewhere else.
    - `REQUIREMENTS_FILE`: This variable defaults to "requirements-dev.txt".
 This is the file from which Python packages will be installed into the virtual environment.
 If your project has a different requirements file, you should change this variable to match that filename.
 5. **Run the Batch File**: Once the above steps are complete, you can run the `start_jupyter_lab.bat` file from your project's root directory.
 This will set up and start a local Jupyter Lab instance.